mikera/kiss/README.md

  - It should be possible to `fork` Kiss environments to create independent instances from the same base environment.
 Structural sharing should ensure that this is highly efficient
  - Restricted Kiss environments should work as an effective sandbox: there will be no escape from the sandbox except via definitions that already exist in the environment.
  - Kiss environments are independent, with no inherrent global state.
 This will make them practical for running e.g. isolated instances of applcation servers.

+### Differences from Typed Clojure

+Typed Clojure is a separate, and very interesting project.

+There are some fundamental differences between Typed Clojure and Kiss (as currently envisaged)

+ - Typed Clojure is a **static analysis tool** that analyses code given Clojure's *existing semantics and idioms*.
+Kiss is a **langauge** that copies Clojure's semantics wherever possible, but changes them where rerquired to implement its design goals of static typing and immutable environments
+ - Typed Clojure's **type system is very powerful**.
+Kiss doesn't need anything as sophisticated to meet its design goals, so will probably be somewhat simpler, at least in the early iterations.
+If Kiss could evolve to use Typed Clojure's type system effectively then that would be interesting, but this may or may not be feasible.
+ - Typed Clojure will type check code, but **doesn't provide a compiler** that actually produces optimised bytecode taking advantage of the static types.
+This is an explicit design goal for Kiss - we want to get the **performance benefits** of static types (as well as the type safety).
+ - Typed Clojure **exists**, and you can use it today.
+Kiss doesn't actually exist (yet).